 Mary’s father, John Monro, was a founder of the Riding for the Disabled Association.
 The family farm, supplied with several ponies, was close to a school for blind and disabled children in Shropshire.
 Lt Col John Monro MC was driven by his wartime experiences that had left him with a deep understanding of the importance of freedom and agency.
 Riding gave the children a sense of liberation from their restrictive bodies and a new perspective on the world from the back of a horse – much higher and with a better view than from a wheelchair!
 Walking them down the lane on horseback led to beaming smiles, stronger muscles and co-ordination and a sense of partnership and freedom.
 The RDA continues to offer this amazing experience to 28,000 people each year, with a network of 500 volunteer groups nationwide.
 Mary is supporting the RDA by donating a share of the proceeds from her book.
 Baroness Dido Harding, Chair of NHS Improvement and a leading supporter of the RDA says: “Thank you Mary for sharing your amazing journey to get to know your father– and inspiring us all along the way!”

 Mary has lived in Bath for almost 20 years and has been visiting the area her whole life.
-She works as an osteopath at Church Street Practice in Bradford on Avon.
+She works as an osteopath at Catharine Place in Bath and at Church Street Practice in Bradford on Avon.
 Her maternal grandparents lived in Warminster, Wiltshire and her parents met at Larkhill and married at Orcheston, near Shrewton, Wilts.
 Childhood holidays included visits to the Roman Baths and Bath Abbey.
 Her first taste of adventure came when visiting the (then) newly opened Longleat Safari Park, seeing lions up close and being mobbed by monkeys.
 Stonehenge, which Mary visited in the days when you could walk among the stones, sparked a lifelong interest in history and the relationship between people and landscape.

 Mary was born and raised in Shropshire, attending Shrewsbury High School for her entire school career.
 She now lives in Bath and drives into Shropshire on the Kidderminster to Bridgnorth road, with the whole county laid out before her as she crests the summit at the Coton/Hampton Loade crossroads – a heartmeltingly beautiful view that always makes her feel glad to be home.
 Her mother Betty Monro was Secretary of the South Shropshire Pony Club, ran two Meals on Wheels rounds, volunteered at Attingham Park and with the Severn Hospice Ambulance and was a leading light in Smethcote Women’s Institute (She is now in a nursing home at Bicton, aged 91).
 Mary’s father, Lt Col. John Monro, was a keen member of the Royal British Legion and Secretary of the South Shropshire Hunt, when he wasn’t working hard on the farm at the edge of the Shropshire Hills.
 He was one of the founders of the Riding for the Disabled Association, bringing children from the School for the Blind at Condover to ride our ponies at the farm.
 The local Rea Valley RDA group continues its good work to this day at Berriewood Farm, Condover.